bigscience-workshop/petals/README.md

 ## Connect your GPU and increase Petals capacity

 Petals is a community-run system &mdash; we rely on people sharing their GPUs.
-You can check out [available models](https://health.petals.dev) and help serving one of them!
+You can help serving one of the [available models](https://health.petals.dev) or host a new model from 🤗 [Model Hub](https://huggingface.co/models)!
 As an example, here is how to host a part of [Llama 3.1 (405B) Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-405B-Instruct) on your GPU:

+🦙 **Want to host Llama?** [Request access](https://huggingface.co/meta-llama/Meta-Llama-3.1-405B-Instruct) to its weights, then run `huggingface-cli login` in the terminal before loading the model.

 🐧 **Linux + Anaconda.** Run these commands for NVIDIA GPUs (or follow [this](https://github.com/bigscience-workshop/petals/wiki/Running-on-AMD-GPU) for AMD):